 The James E. West Fellowship Award is a national recognition for individuals who contribute $1,200 or more in cash or securities to their local council endowment trust fund.
-This contribution is in addition to, and does not diminish or replace, the donor’s annual gift to the council’s Sustaining Membership Enrollment or Friends of Scouting Campaign.
+This contribution is in addition to, and does not diminish or replace, the donor’s annual gift to the council’s Friends of Scouting Campaign.

 Organizations or individuals may contribute an award in honor of someone–an Eagle Scout, a Silver Beaver recipient, council president, or district chairman, or in memory of a departed loved one, business associate, or special Scouter.